 Weak Ovulation: This means ovulation occurred, but PdG levels weren’t high enough — or dropped too soon — which could indicate a problem with ovulation.
 Your PdG test lines on days 7-10 past peak appear lighter than the baseline test, but never really disappear.
 You could also have weak ovulation if you only have one or two positives during the testing window.

 No Ovulation: This means ovulation likely did not occur and there was not a rise in PdG.
 PdG tests during the testing window are negative with no change vs. the baseline.

 If you never get a positive Proov PdG test, this could be a sign of anovulation and we recommend consulting your doctor.
 However, if you’re experiencing a few negative tests but are close to a successful ovulation, natural remedies may be able to help improve your PdG levels!

 Pdg boosting foods are a simple way to increase PdG levels is through your diet.
 While food doesn’t contain PdG itself, some foods can promote PdG production, including:

 - Brussel sprouts

 You can also try eating food with vitamin B-6 and zinc.
 Vitamin B-6 has a role in keeping hormones balanced and regulated, while zinc helps your ovaries create more progesterone and estrogen.

-Maca is a “hormonal adaptogen,” meaning it will adapt to your bodies needs and help to naturally produce your hormones.
-Studies have shown that women who take a maca supplement will experience a PdG increase over time.
+Maca is a “hormonal adaptogen,” meaning it will adapt to your body's needs and help to naturally produce your hormones.
+Studies have shown that women who take a maca supplement will experience a progesterone increase over time.

 Excessive exercise can cause increased cortisol levels in the body and, as we learned in the previous section, your adrenal gland can’t produce enough cortisol on its own.
 It will “steal” progesterone from your reproductive system to make the amount of cortisol it needs to support strenuous exercise.